-> Just because you were born during a certain time frame (Hello iGen'ers!) you *might* be asked to write the social media content for the company you work for.
-Now, you might be very familiar with how to navigate and use social media to promote your own image and purposes, but how can you do this on behalf of a company or group?
+You're probably very familiar with how to navigate and use social media to promote your own image and purposes, but how can you do this on behalf of a company or group?
+Just because you were born during a certain time frame (Hello iGen'ers!) you *might* be asked to write the social media content for the company you work for.
 Let's do what we've been taught to do when we are tasked with something new and analyze the genre.

 Let's use a single company to analyze the social media genres you might be writing.
 Let's "just do it" and use Nike.
 Spend a bit of time scrolling through Nike's website, Instagram, and Twitter feed.

-Sprout Social [https://edtechbooks.org/-UUm] found that 58% of consumers prefer "visual-first content, with graphics, images and produced video taking the lead."
+Sprout Social found that 58% of consumers prefer "visual-first content, with graphics, images and produced video taking the lead."
 Or, as my students say, the images hook and then the words inform.
 Look at the images found on the various platforms.
 Notice that the images are cohesive and visually appealing.
 It might seem superficial, but many of our readers will make snap judgement just by looking.
 Our goal is to present a professional product and we need to do that through both the visual and compositional element.
-If you need a refresher on visual rhetoric, see chapter 5.2 [https://edtechbooks.org/-wTBh].
+If you need a refresher on visual rhetoric, see Chapter 6 Design.

 Be strategic with your use of hashtags.
 (They act almost like the keywords found in your literature review.)
 You want to attract potential customers or users by using appropriate hashtags that describe your product or company or enhance the narrative you are trying to tell.
 Avoid cultural appropriation.
 And avoid hashtag overkill.